Election 2018 Information

 8. Non-Substantive Changes.

 9. Board Membership.
-This would allow town employees to be appointed to volunteer boards, except Planning and Zoning.
-A shortage of volunteers makes this understandable, but it should have given residents priority for appointments.
+This would allow town employees who are also residents of Tiverton to be appointed to volunteer boards, except Planning and Zoning.
+A shortage of volunteers makes this understandable, but it should have given non-employee residents priority for appointments.

 11. Financial Town Referendum.
 Tiverton’s popular FTR process was created over a year with broad input in 2012, and it finally began to limit tax increases.
 This proposal would effectively rewrite the whole thing based on last-minute research by a few council members and would severely reduce voters’ ability to control their taxes.
 The change would limit the Budget Committee and elector petitions to less than 4% of expenditures and completely take away their ability to estimate revenue, and elector petitions would face new roadblocks: